 The California State Military Reserve assists the California Air and Army National Guard in assisting in the training and the mobilization of soldiers and airmen for theaters of conflict worldwide.
 The CSMR also assists the CNG in its Homeland Security Mission by providing individual soldiers and airmen, as well as rapid response teams to Military Assistance to Civil Authorities, in the preparation, prevention, deterrence, preemption, defense, and mitigation of natural and man-made threats to California.

-Both before the February 2008 issue, and after its publication, Sergeant Wagner has taught a variety of Military Police and combat units in combatives, Initial Force Entry, and a variety of Warrior Tasks as prescribed by the United States Army.
-For his service in this area Sergeant Wagner was awarded the California Commendation Medal, presented by the California Army National Guard, for outstanding training.
+Both before the February 2008 issue, and after its publication, I taught a variety of Military Police and combat units in combatives, Initial Force Entry, and a variety of Warrior Tasks as prescribed by the United States Army.
+For my service in this area I was awarded the California Commendation Medal, presented by the California Army National Guard, for outstanding training.